jeshuamaxey/ferret/README.md

 **Low Pass** was created by [http://twitter.com/gdcharles](Giovanni Charles), [http://twitter.com/jeshuamaxey](Jeshua Maxey), [http://twitter.com/philipnye](Philip Nye), [http://twitter.com/ashmpace](Ashley Pace) and [http://twitter.com/kadhimshubber](Kadhim Shubber) at [http://buildthenews.wordpress.com/](The Times The Sunday Times Build The News hack weekend).

 All the code for **Low Pass** is open source, released under the MIT license.
 You may view it [http://github.com/jeshuamaxey/low-pass" target="_blank](here).

+## Run Locally

+Once you have the repo cloned run:

+`pip install -r requirements.txt`

+Then to spin up the server type:

+`python twitter.py`

+The app is now accessible at `http://localhost:5000/public/index.html`